 3. Secure your cash with a prepaid travel card

-The days of travelling with large sums of cash and travellers cheques are all but over.
+The days of traveling with large sums of cash and travellers cheques are all but over.

 A better alternative is to get a prepaid travel card over the counter.
 It will not only give you secure access to your money, but get you a more favourable rate of exchange on your foreign currency.

 Recently, prepaid travel card technology has improved significantly, and because the market is competitive there are some great deals out there.
-CaxtonFX now offers a prepaid card that lets you draw cash for free anywhere in the world.
-It can also be used wherever Mastercard or Visa are accepted.
+For example, CaxtonFX and FairFX offer prepaid cards that let you draw cash anywhere in the world.

-Best of all, you can now also top up your card online, over the phone or even by text –making managing your money simpler and letting you get on with enjoying your holiday.
+Best of all, you can also top up your card online, over the phone or even by text – making managing your money simpler and letting you get on with enjoying your holiday.

 What you’ll save: Unlike the UK, many other countries charge you a small fee each time you use a cash point – and a bigger one if you’re converting currency at the same time.
 As you travel, this adds up.
 A prepaid card will help you avoid those charges and give you an important safeguard against theft and fraud.